mdbevilacqua/flaskhue/README.md

 # Simple Flask WebUI Example for Controlling Philips Hue Lights via Bridge API

 Specifying the list of lights for this app is done within the code itself.
-Configuration would be better. . .
+Configuration file would be cleaner.
+You can easily search current lights using the is_on.sh utility.

 ## Linux Setup: